MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 To use experimental APIs, download a prerelease version of the WebView2 SDK from [Microsoft.Web.WebView2 package](https://www.nuget.org/packages/Microsoft.Web.WebView2).

 Preview channels of Microsoft Edge, which include preview WebView2 runtime, are also called _insider channels_.
-Once installed, they will stay up-to-date and install the latest versions available for that channel.
+After being installed, the preview channels will stay up-to-date and automatically install the latest versions available for that channel.
 For example, this means the Canary channel will update itself almost daily.
 To download a Microsoft Edge preview channel, see [Microsoft Edge Insider Channels](https://www.microsoft.com/edge/download/insider).

-For deployment to multiple machine, please see [how to deploy preview channels](#how-to-deploy-preview-channels)
+To deploy an app to multiple machines, see [how to deploy preview channels](#how-to-deploy-preview-channels).

 <!-- ====================================================================== -->
 ## Approaches to making your app use a specific browser channel

 When a WebView2 is initialized, it will attempt to find a valid runtime on the machine to use.
-This can be the WebView2 Runtime, a preview channel of Microsoft Edge, or a specified location containing Fixed Version binaries.
+This can be the WebView2 Runtime, a preview channel of Microsoft Edge, or a specified location that contains Fixed Version binaries.
 For more information about supported runtimes, see [Distribute your app and the WebView2 Runtime](../concepts/distribution.md).

-There are two ways to make your WebView2 app use a specified preview channel of Microsoft Edge:
+There are two ways to make your WebView2 app use a specific preview channel of Microsoft Edge:

 * [Switching the channel search order (recommended)](#switching-the-channel-search-order-recommended).